 - corticosteroids to ease inflammation

-- surgery, chemotherapy, and radiation to treat tumors
+- surgery, chemotherapy, or radiation to treat cancerous tumors